BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

 		RELAY name  expressions.

-The *name* must be a Relay Symbol for the relay being defined.
+*name* must be a Relay Symbol for the relay being defined.
 The *expressions* are zero or more terms to be *and*'ed, i.e., wired in series.
 Valid expressions are:

 |     Type       |          Example|
 |-------|------|